 In many markets, a home with pending status means it’s not open to additional offers, but the deal isn’t sealed.
 It’s not over till it’s over, so the buyers could still back out based on their contingencies, as outlined above.

-(A home could be marked “pending – taking backups,” indicating that the seller is still showing the house and accepting backup offers.)
+(A home could be marked “pending, taking backups,” indicating that the seller is still showing the house and accepting backup offers.)

 When a home is pending or contingent, it’s not against the law for another buyer to ask for a tour, express interest in the home, or even make a competing offer.
 But compared with a home that is not under contract, it is less likely that a competing buyer will get the property.

 Additionally, the closer a home gets to closing, the more complicated competing offers can be.
 This is when a seasoned real estate agent may come in handy.
-They will understand the market, process, and legalities better than most first-time buyers do and how to navigate a hot house market.
+They will understand the market, process, and legalities better than most first-time buyers do and how to navigate a hot housing market.

 Recommended: Guide to Buying, Selling, and Updating Your Home